Canon XC10 vs Sony A5000

 It is notable that the XC10 has a hotshoe, while the A5000 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

-Both the XC10 and the A5000 have been discontinued, but can regularly be found used on eBay.
+Both the XC10 and the A5000 have been discontinued, but can regularly be found used on ebay.
 The A5000 was replaced by the Sony A5100, while the XC10 was followed by the Canon XC15.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.
+Further information on the features and operation of the XC10 and A5000 can be found, respectively, in the Canon XC10 Manual (free pdf) or the online Sony A5000 Manual.

 So what is the bottom line?
 Is there a clear favorite between the Canon XC10 and the Sony A5000?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.